dieterich-lab/stackit_cost_monitoring/README.md

 ## General Approach

-**NagioS Plugin:** This example assumes that a system is available that can genrate alarms and distribute them via suitable channels such as email, chat systems, or SMS.
+**Nagios Plugin:** This example assumes that a system is available that can genrate alarms and distribute them via suitable channels such as email, chat systems, or SMS.
 Many such systems can either use Nagios plugins (aka Nagios checks) directly (CheckMK, Icinga2) or at least supply instructions on how to integrate or adapt them.
 So this example just